-TechPowerUp had just filled in their database using the current rumours and speculated upon the GPU and memory clockspeeds using existing 10-series Pascal frequencies, and it was then presented as a leak by lots of people reporting it online.
+TechPowerUp had just filled in its database using the current rumours and speculated upon the GPU and memory clockspeeds using existing 10-series Pascal frequencies, and it was then presented as a leak by lots of people reporting it online.

-Unfortunately we’re still none the wiser about exactly what the next-gen cards will be, what they’ll be called, or when they’ll arrive.
+Unfortunately, we’re still none the wiser about exactly what the next-gen cards will be, what they’ll be called, or when they’ll arrive.
 For all we know it could still be called the GTX 2080 when the top-end card of the new generation does eventually launch.

-In fact the recent ‘supply run’ restocking of 10-series cards by Nvidia seems like evidence they’re not going to arrive for a while.
+In fact, the recent ‘supply run’ restocking of 10-series cards by Nvidia seems like evidence they’re not going to arrive for a while.

-Supply run. pic.twitter.com/B1AQRkgnwV— NVIDIA GeForce (@NVIDIAGeForce) 9 May 2018
+— NVIDIA GeForce (@NVIDIAGeForce) May 9, 2018

-The 12nm node is apparently based on TSMC’s existing 16nm design, but with density, performance and energy efficiency improvements.
-Whether this 12nm node will genuinely be packed with 12nm transistors, or whether it’s just going to be clever marketing, is currently about as clear as thermal paste.
+The 12 nm node is apparently based on TSMC’s existing 16 nm design, but with density, performance and energy efficiency improvements.
+Whether this 12 nm node will genuinely be packed with 12 nm transistors, or whether it’s just going to be clever marketing, is currently about as clear as thermal paste.

-In terms of the memory configuration the released Nvidia Volta GPUs are running second-gen high bandwidth memory (HBM2), but from the way SK Hynix and Samsung have been talking about GDDR6 we don’t expect the gaming-focused Volta cards to follow the same setup.
-Which is a good thing.
+In terms of the memory configuration, the released Nvidia Volta GPUs are running second-gen high bandwidth memory (HBM2), but from the way SK Hynix and Samsung have been talking about GDDR6 we don’t expect the gaming-focused Volta cards to follow the same setup.
+Which is good.
 HBM2 may deliver serious levels of memory bandwidth, but GDDR6 is still pretty rapid, and quicker than GDDR5X.
-It offers a data rate of 16Gbps, as opposed to the 14Gbps of GDDR5X, and more memory bandwidth too.
+It offers a data rate of 16 Gbps, as opposed to the 14 Gbps of GDDR5X, and more memory bandwidth, too.

-Hynix has stated that, with a 384-bit memory bus – the sort of design usually favoured by Nvidia’s high-end graphics cards - they are able to offer memory bandwidth of up to 768GB/s, which isn’t far off the 900GB/s of the V100’s HBM2 design.
-The Pascal-based Titan Xp uses GDDR5X and can only manage 548GB/s with its mighty 12GB setup.
+Hynix has stated that, with a 384-bit memory bus – the sort of design usually favoured by Nvidia’s high-end graphics cards – it’s able to offer memory bandwidth of up to 768 GB/s, which isn’t far off the 900 GB/s of the V100’s HBM2 design.
+The Pascal-based Titan Xp uses GDDR5X and can only manage 548 GB/s with its mighty 12 GB setup.

 GDDR6 is around 20% more expensive to produce than GDDR5, but it’s far cheaper than the prohibitive pricing of HBM2.
-That’s essentially what crippled AMD’s Vega on a price/performance balance, and Nvidia aren’t likely to make the same mistake.
+That’s essentially what crippled AMD’s Vega on a price/performance balance, and Nvidia isn’t likely to make the same mistake.